socadk/design-practice-repository/README.md

 Since then, we have copy edited all content and provided additional references.

+### Preview: DPR eBook

+*Update (April 8, 2021):* The DPR content also comes as an ebook now.
+The current draft version is available on [Leanpub](https://leanpub.com/dpr). <!-- TODO feature bundle too https://leanpub.com/b/software-architecture-dpr -->

 ## Terminology Clarification

 ### (Micro-)Services and SOA Definitions